Is An Auto Dealership Liable For An Accident Cause By A “Loaner” Vehicle?

 Basically, the mere fact that the price of the rental was “baked into” the servicing arrangement was not enough to qualify the use of the vehicle as a rental or lease as contemplated by the Graves Amendment.
 The customer did not separately pay any fee to rent the loaner vehicle.
 Nor was there any “meeting of the minds” to form a rental contract.
 As such, the plaintiff was entitled to proceed with her lawsuit against the dealership.

 Speak with a Florida Car Accident Attorney Today

 There are often multiple parties who may share in some of the legal responsibility for an accident.
 A qualified Boca Raton auto accident lawyer can help you investigate the circumstances of your crash and determine who may be at-fault.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our personal injury team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our personal injury team.